 How is TerraCycle able to recycle PPE?

-Single-use PPE is hard to recycle in traditional recycling systems because it costs more for local recyclers to collect and process than the resulting material is worth.
+Single-use PPE is not generally recycled because it costs more for local recyclers to collect and process than the resulting material is worth.

-By purchasing a Zero Waste Box, you are funding the actual cost of collecting and recycling the materials.
-That way TerraCycle is able to recycle the hairnets, gloves and masks that would otherwise end up in landfills or the ocean.
+By purchasing a Zero Waste Box, you fund the actual cost of collecting and recycling the materials.
+That way, TerraCycle can recycle PPE that would otherwise end up in landfills or the ocean.